What does VW's diesel-pollution mitigation program do?

-Over one-third of port related funding, or about $23 million was made available for projects that included the purchase of new trucks or retrofit kits to significantly reduce emissions form port trucks.vii As an example, the Port Authority of New York-New Jersey received $7 million in DERA assistance coupled with an additional $21 million in non-federal matching funds to help replace 636 older dray trucks with new equipment.
+Roughly 15 percent of port related funding, or about $25 million was made available for projects that included the purchase of new trucks or retrofit kits to significantly reduce emissions form port trucks.vii As an example, the Port Authority of New York-New Jersey received $7 million in DERA assistance coupled with an additional $21 million in non-federal matching funds to help replace 636 older dray trucks with new equipment.

 The adoption of clean diesel technologies in new engine found at work in ports and the retrofit or repowering of older equipment and vehicles is improving air quality in many ports.
-For example, the Port of Los Angeles estimates that between 2005 and 2012, PM fell by 77 percent, or 645 tons per year, while NOx fell by 56 percent or 9,100 tons per year.
+For example, the Port of Los Angeles estimates that between 2005 and 2014, PM fell by almost 85 percent.
+Nowhere is the clean diesel success story more prevalent than the adoption of clean diesel trucks.
+The Port of Los Angeles and Long Beach both report that particulate matter emissions attributable to harbor trucks have fallen by more than 97% between 2005 and 2014.
 Other ports have also reported similarly impressive emission reductions.
+The Port Authority of New York & New Jersey reports than PM emissions have fallen by more than 50 percent between 2006 and 2014.
 The overwhelming majority of these clean air achievements are attributable to the introduction of clean diesel technology in ports.